laravel/docs/helpers.md

 <a name="method-str-is"></a>
 #### `Str::is()` {#collection-method}

 The `Str::is` method determines if a given string matches a given pattern.
-Asterisks may be used to indicate wildcards:
+Asterisks may be used as wildcard values:

     use Illuminate\Support\Str;